-Pennsylvania divorce laws include residency of one six months for at least one party before filing; divorces are immediately final with no waiting period.
+Pennsylvania's divorce laws require that at least one party be a resident for at least six months before filing and there's no waiting period before a divorce is finalized.
 Since Pennsylvania began legally recognizing same-sex unions in 2014, divorce procedures are universal regardless of the couple's gender make-up.

 Grounds for Divorce in Pennsylvania

-|'No Fault' Grounds for Divorce||
+Grounds for Divorce

 Contact a qualified attorney.